harness/developer-hub/docs/internal-developer-portal/get-started/workflow-quickstart.md

 :::info

-We now have a [V2 version of workflows](/docs/internal-developer-portal/layout-and-appearance/workflows-page-customization) which is behind the behind the Feature Flag `IDP_ENABLE_WORKFLOWSV2`
+We now have a [new Workflows homepage](/docs/internal-developer-portal/layout-and-appearance/workflows-page-customization) which is behind a Feature Flag `IDP_ENABLE_WORKFLOWSV2`.
+To enable the feature flag, please contact [Harness Support](mailto:support@harness.io)

 :::